SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 Keeping character with the thick walls of the two hundred year old buildings, but with special modern touches that surprise and delight around every corner.

-All over this gigantic estate, every square meter is design to the T.
+All over this gigantic estate, a dramatic pic in every corner.

 And the same thing you saw earlier looks completely different at different times of the day.